helm/helm-www/ARCHITECTURAL_DECISIONS.md

 This section provides guidance for working with markdown links in the Helm docs site.

-### Links to docs and blogs

-When linking to docs and/or blogs in this site, absolute paths are required.
+### Absolute paths required

+Absolute paths are required for all links.
 Absolute paths are more verbose but necessary to avoid broken links in our multi-locale site due to the following Docusaurus i18n bug: [facebook/docusaurus#10907](https://github.com/facebook/docusaurus/issues/10907).

+The sections below include more information about how and when to use absolute file paths or URL paths.

 #### Linking within docs or blogs

-When linking from one doc page to another or from one blog to another, use the _absolute file path_:
+When linking from one doc page to another or from one blog post to another, use the _absolute file path_:

 * Exclude `/blog/` or `/docs/` from the path
 * Start the path from the directory within `/blogs` (eg `/2024-10-07-kubecon-na-24/`), or from the version-specific docs folder (eg, `/topics/`, `/chart_template_guide/`, `/helm/`)